hanneshayashi/terraform-provider-gdrive/README.md

 }
 ```

-You can also set the `SERVICE_ACCOUNT_KEY` environment variable to store either the key or the json contents.
+You can also set the `SERVICE_ACCOUNT_KEY` environment variable to store either the path to the Key file or the JSON contents directly.